Dumbbell Pullover: How-to, Muscles Worked, and Benefits

 Dumbbell Pullover Variations

-You can do dumbbell pullovers in several ways to target the muscles at different angles.
-For example, you can do it on the floor, bench, and the stability ball.
+You can do dumbbell pullovers in several ways to target the muscles from different angles.
+For example, you can do it on the floor, bench, or stability ball.

 1. Flat Dumbbell Pullover